Ki11erRabbit/linux-club-git-activity/README.md

 If you don't have git installed, you can download it [here](https://git-scm.com/downloads).

-Once you have done that, you will add your changes to the branch `start-here`
+Once you have done that, you will add your changes to the branch `start-here`.
+You will need a text editor of some kind and python to be installed.

 ## How to change branches
 To change branches, simply do `git checkout <Branch Name>` where `<Branch Name>` is the name of the branch you would like to change to.